cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 #### Supported Resource Types

 The filter applies to CiliumEndpoint, CiliumIdentity, and CiliumEndpointSlice.
 Only annotated resources are exported to be shared cross clusters.

+### Alternative Approach1

+#### Add IPtoSvc and IdentityToIP cache in Clustermesh APIserver

+Since clustermesh-apiserver already has watches setup on CiliumIdentities and CiliumEndpoints, we can maintain mappings of IPtoSvc and IdentityToIP caches which can provide answers to the following questions while processing each service event, ciliumendpoint event or ciliumidentityevent.
+To join ciliumidentity and ciliumendpoint information, we also need to maintain ipcache of ciliumendpoints

+- Is a CiliumEndpoint fronted by global service?
+- Is a CiliumIdentity referenced by a ciliumendpoint fronted by global service?

+The main challenge in this method is requirement to store all ciliumendpoints in memory

 ## Future Milestones